carbon-language/carbon-lang/llvm/docs/LangRef.rst

 '``llvm.loop.unroll.full``' Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This metadata either suggests that the loop should be unrolled fully.
-The metadata has a single operand which is the string ``llvm.loop.unroll.disable``.
+This metadata suggests that the loop should be unrolled fully.
+The metadata has a single operand which is the string ``llvm.loop.unroll.full``.
 For example:

 .. code-block:: llvm